CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/env_beverage/entity.md

 <span style="color:#9fc5e8;"><b>Health for Pickup</b></span> <kbd  class="tooltip" data-tooltip="integer">weapons</kbd> :
 Set how many health points will be recovered when using the beverage.
 </div>
-<div class="notices blue">This entity was used to create the usable vending machines in the Half-Life single player.</div>
+<div class="notices blue" markdown="1">This entity was used to create the usable vending machines in the Half-Life single player.</div>
-<div class="notices blue">Triggering this while a beverage is still in the env_beverage's location causes nothing to happen.
+<div class="notices blue" markdown="1">Triggering this while a beverage is still in the env_beverage's location causes nothing to happen.
 Spawn must be clear of beverages.</div>